 The best way to dust is to dust often.
 Allowing dust to build up will cause more dust to spread around when you actually try to clean it up.
 If there’s a stack of dust on the shelves, you’ll definitely get some on the floor or in the air when you wipe it off.

 Dusting frequently, even when you don’t see a layer of dust, prevents excess dust buildup.
 By wiping things down at least once a week, you’ll prevent that layer from sticking to the top and sides of surfaces.

 Dust gets on things in your home for a variety of reasons.
 Some of it is made of dirt and dead skin cells–which is really gross, though harmless.
-If you keep the windows open, more particles get carried into the room in the air flow.
-Dust and dirt stir around the naturally currents of the room and land on different objects.
+If you keep the windows open, more particles get carried into the room in the airflow.
+Dust and dirt stir around the natural currents of the room and land on different objects.

 Dusting a Bathroom

 Keeping a clean bathroom is important for your health and lifestyle.
 Dusting in a bathroom is also important for these reasons.
 You saw earlier that some kinds of dust are more likely to affect your physical health than others.
 Bathroom dust is in the category of more worrisome dust, because it can originate from less sanitary places.